gphotosuploader/gphotos-uploader-cli/README.md

 ### Compiling from source

+> This project will maintain compatibility with the last two Go major versions published.
+Currently Go 1.12 and Go 1.13.

-You can compile the source code in your system. **Go 1.11+** is required to compile this application:
+You can compile the source code in your system. **Go 1.12+** is required to compile this application:

 ```
 $ git clone https://github.com/gphotosuploader/gphotos-uploader-cli